 In July 2008, the UPA won a confidence motion with 275 votes in its favor and 256 against.
 The two-day special session of parliament to consider the confidence motion culminated late on 22 July 0082 with a victory for the Congress Party-led United Progressive Alliance (UPA) coalition government.
 The tally was 275 votes in favor of the confidence motion, 256 opposed, and 12 absences or abstentions.
 The vote followed a threatened walk-out by the opposition Bharatiya Janata Party (BJP) after its representatives dumped millions of rupees on the floor of parliament allegedly paid by UPA representative in exchange for abstentions.
 In the end, they did not walk out.

-Following a dramatic July 22 confidence vote (Ref A), the political fallout has produced an emboldened United Progressive Alliance (UPA), a demoralized National Democratic Alliance (NDA), and somewhere in between, a regional party amalgam "Third Front," struggling to achieve national prominence.
+Following a dramatic July 22 confidence vote, the political fallout has produced an emboldened United Progressive Alliance (UPA), a demoralized National Democratic Alliance (NDA), and somewhere in between, a regional party amalgam "Third Front," struggling to achieve national prominence.
 The Congress Party-led UPA government's victory breathed new life into the ailing coalition.
 The Bharatiya Janata Party's (BJP) momentum, which had been building after a string of electoral wins, has been at least momentarily halted.
 Defections to the UPA exposed the BJP's poor political management.
 The Left, which prompted the vote by withdrawing support for the UPA, was dealt a severe blow.

 In late November 2008, terrorists killed at least 164 people in a series of coordinated attacks around Mumbai.
 Prime Minister Singh promised a thorough investigation and Home Minister Chidambaram pledged significant reforms to improve India’s counterterrorism agencies.